upper/gopkg/README.md

 ...
 ```

-You'll see some HTML gibberish made for humans, now request it again but this
+You'll see some HTML gibberish made for human readers, now request it again but
-time using the `go-get=1` parameter (this is what `go get` does):
+this time using the `go-get=1` parameter (that is what `go get` does):

 ```
 curl "upper.io/db?go-get=1" -L